tencent cloud

 DLC Data Engine

-When selecting the DLC engine, you need to further choose a DLC data engine bound to the project to execute DLC PySpark tasks.
+If a DLC engine is selected, you must further select a DLC data engine bound to the project, used to run DLC PySpark tasks.

 Note: